backdrop-contrib/demo/README.md

 Demo
 ====

-Demo Site is a simple module that allows you to take a snapshot of a Backdrop demonstration site.
-It turns a Drupal installation into a sandbox that you can use for testing modules or publicly demonstrating a module / extension / theme (you name it).
-In short: With cron enabled, the Drupal site will be reset to the dumped state in a definable interval.
-Of course you can reset the site manually, too.
+The Demo module has two main uses.
+It can be used to create and restore snapshots of a site with a simple click that can be useful when testing modules and during development.
+Also, with the included optional Demo Reset module it can be used to setup a public demonstration site, a sandbox for visitors to use, that is automatically reset periodically using cron.

 Installation
 ------------